-As one of our consulting colleagues puts it: ‘Traditional attitudes to Performance Tracking and Performance Theatre suggests that too many managers have slept through the lecture on Mc Gregor’s Theory X and Y, Maslow’s Hierarchy or Herzberg.
+As one of our consulting colleagues puts it: ‘Traditional attitudes to Performance Tracking and Performance Theatre suggests that too many managers have slept through the lecture on Mc Gregor’s Theory X and Y, Maslow’s Hierarchy or even Herzberg.
 They haven’t read Brene Brown, Carol Dweck, Shawn Anchor, Margaret Heffernan, Amy Edmondson or Dan Ariely.
 They haven’t heard of intrinsic motivation, Performance 2.0, Growth Mindset, Big P, Psychological Safety, or so many other ideas that have re-shaped the way we think about performance’.

 For some managers productivity tracking could be seen as a fear-based response to a legitimate concern.
-It might also fall into the category of a ‘paranoid process‘- the way that bureaucratic organizations seek to manage business uncertainty in low trust environments3.
+It might also fall into the category of a ‘paranoid process‘- the way that bureaucratic organizations seek to manage business uncertainty in low trust environments7.

-‘Can I discipline people who I suspect of ‘quiet quitting’?’ asked the manager (clearly not a leader) on twitter.
+‘Can I discipline people who I suspect of ‘quiet quitting’?’ asked the manager on Twitter.
 Clearly 280 characters are not enough to answer this question thoroughly, although ‘as the leader you are, first and foremost, responsible for the level of engagement, productivity and performance of your people’.
 After all, it was you that hired them, you trained them, you motivated them, you supported them and so on.
 Wasn’t it?
 Well, then maybe the problem is you and not them.
 How you deal with the situation now will reveal (not just to the person in question, but to all of your team) just how capable of being a leader you are.
 Specifically, your ability to engage, energize and support.
-As one HBR article puts it: “Quiet Quitting Is About Bad Bosses, Not Bad Employees”4
+As one HBR article puts it: “Quiet Quitting Is About Bad Bosses, Not Bad Employees”8